Here’s how to use top() function.

 Note:

-The function evaluates expression x with each member of the sequence A and returns the n smallest members. n must not be omitted.
+When n>0, return the first n smallest members(values); when n<0, return the first n largest members(values); when n=0, return null. n must not be omitted.
 The omission of x is equivalent to ~.

 Parameter: